 This will include the following:

-Access NI (check for criminal convictions), including ID validation by a member of NIJAC staff.
+An Enhanced Level Criminal Record Check will be undertaken, including ID validation by a member of NIJAC staff.

 Once the pre-appointment checks are completed the Selection Committee will submit a recommendation report to the appropriate authority.
 For NIJAC appointments this is NIJAC’s Plenary and for Crown Appointments this is the Crown Office.